vish-manit/GenStack-Techsurf-2023-/README.md

 Enhance YouTube videos with compelling video descriptions.
 GenStack's AI generates descriptions that provide context, intrigue viewers, and enhance video visibility.

-# Future Possibilities
+# Future Advancements Possible

-GenStack's potential for growth and improvement is substantial:
+GenStack's potential for growth and improvement is substantial and some of them are listed below.

 **1. Multilingual Content Generation**